kcybulski/prosody-modules/mod_vjud/README.markdown

 This module has two modes.
 One mode requires users to opt-in to be searchable, then allows users to search the list of those users.
-The second mode allows search accross all users.
+The second mode allows search across all users.

 Usage
 =====